 The world and the current reality are far too complex so as to navigate without a good intelligence.
-AthenaLab, it is document number 3 made a proposal for a comprehensive amendment of the intelligence system that become more urgent than ever.
+AthenaLab, it is document number 3 made a proposal for a comprehensive amendment of the intelligence system that become more urgent than ever19.

-NATIONAL SECURITY.
+NATIONAL SECURITY

 Although some people do not like the concept of national security in Chile for different reasons, after these days with riots and protests it is difficult to understand why the National Security Council (COSENA, in Spanish) has not been summoned, which is the constitutional instance that should be operating and advising the President under the current circumstances.
+Regarding the above, the current context that Chile is going through forces us to think about the need that the President of the Republic has for a national security advisor, that should be able to, with his team, understand both the domestic and foreign situation from the security standpoint, using sound information stemming from intelligence that allows to anticipate the occurrence of issues that can endanger the State of Chile.
+In this fashion it should be able to advise the Executive both in terms of the impact of public policies regarding national security and the way of addressing situations that are extraordinary.

-&lt;sup>19 AthenaLab.
-Working paper N°3: Propuesta para un nuevo sistema de inteligencia nacional.
+19 AthenaLab.
+Working paper N°3: Proposal for a National Intelligence System in Chile.
 Available in: https://athenalab.org/?p=974